speedscale/docs/docs/install/upgrade-operator.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Upgrade Speedscale Operator v1 to Operator v2
+# Upgrade Operator v1 to v2

 Speedscale Operator v2 introduces new management methods for inventory, capture, and replays.
 It is not backwards compatible with Speedscale Operator v1.